topelab/l2data2code/src/L2Data2Code/HandleBarsCLI/readme.md

 # HandleBars

-HandleBars (based on [HandleBars](https://HandleBars.github.io/)), is a command line utility to execute a transformation using a json file for every path and file on a directory tree.
+HandleBars (based on [HandleBars](https://HandleBars.github.io/)), is a command line utility to execute a transformation using a JSON file for every path and file on a directory tree.

 We have this in `data.json`